DelineaXPM/dsv-k8s/README.md

 }
 ```

-The _default_ Role is used when the k8s secret being modified does not
+The injector uses the _default_ Role when it mutates a k8s _Secret_ that does not have an explicit Role annotation (see below).
-specify a particular Role.

 ## Run

 The `Makefile` demonstrates a typical installation via [Helm](https://helm.sh/).
+It provides the Helm chart with the CA certificate bundle `$(CA_BUNDLE)` that the
+cluster uses to authenticate the webhook.
+It provisions the certificate and associated key using `get_cert.sh`.
+It also provides a `roles.json` file.
+The Helm chart itself stores the each in their own Kubernetes _Secret_.

-The `thycotic/dsv-injector` image contains the `dsv-injector-svc` executable, but
+The `thycotic/dsv-injector` image contains the `dsv-injector-svc` executable, however,
-it requires a certificate, the associated key and a `roles.json` file (see above).
+the certificate, the key, and the `roles.json` file should be mounted into the container at runtime.

 ```bash
 $ /usr/bin/dsv-injector-svc -?